DEBOJIT4594/M2-EmbSys/Project/README.md

 _A microcontroller is needed to perform all the important operations so that the projector works fine._

-**2. KEYPAD**
+**2. SERVO MOTOR**

-_A component which is use to enter numbers._
+_It is use to control the flow of water._

-**3. LCD DISPLAY**
+**3. ULTRASONIC DISTANCE SENSOR**

-_LCD display is used to display the number that we have press and to show if the device has been successfully unlocked or not._
+_It is used to sense the distance between itself and the surface of water._

-**4. LED**
+**4. LEDs**

-_LED is a small bulb which has been protected by a password._
+_LEDs are used to indicate the water level.
+If the water has crossed the upper limit, green LED will glow.
+If the water goes below the lower limit, red light will glow.  ._

-**5. RELAY**
+**5. POTENTIOMETER**

-_It is a electrically operated  switch to controll the device_
+_It is used in place of water to give the sensor the analog input by adjusting it_

 **6. VOLTAGE SOURCE**

-_A source which supplies a constant voltage whenever there is power._

-**7. RELAY DRIVER**

-_It is used to interfece the bulb._
+_It is used to give power to the motor and potentiometer._

+**7. GROUND**

+_Grounding is used to protect the equipments._

 **APPLICATIONS**
 --

-1. This lock system can be used to protect electrical and electronic devices such as light, fan, etc.
+1. It can be used in water tanks to control water level.
-2. This lock system can be used in  bank to protect lockers.
+2. It can be used in factories, commercial complexes, apartments, homes, etc.
-3. This lock system can be used in cars to lock doors with password.
+3. Oil tank level control.
+4. Sea level monitoring.
+5. Irrigation control.